jsteel2/pb95-rv32/README.txt

 and load it with PBLOAD 1
 fuzz.py tests if the emulator works correctly it doesnt test all instructions yet tho

+need more optimization, i know its possible, also due for a refactor will probably do that when we runnin linux